Nauplius/SharePointProductInformation/README.md

+**Repository Moved**

+This repository has moved to [tseward/SharePointProductInformation](https://github.com/tseward/SharePointProductInformation).

 # SharePoint Product Information
 This PowerShell module provides information on each product and patch for a SharePoint 2010, 2013, or 2016 environment.
 As SharePoint Server 2016 and 2019 no longer update the build numbers in a consistent manner, it is important to determine what the current patch level is.